nikolamilosevic86/verifAI/README.md

   * Bojana Basaragin
   * Darija Medvecki

 We welcome contribution to this project by anyone interested in participating.
 This is an open source project under AGPL license.
-In order to prevent any legal issues, we ask potential contributors to sign and send to verif.ai.project@gmail.com [Individual Contributor Agreement]([Legal/Individual Contributor Agreement Verifai_fillable.pdf](https://github.com/nikolamilosevic86/verif.ai/blob/main/Legal/Individual%20Contributor%20Agreement%20Verifai_fillable.pdf)) before sending the first pull request.
+In order to prevent any legal issues, we ask potential contributors to sign and send to verif.ai.project@gmail.com [Legal/Individual Contributor Agreement Verifai_fillable.pdf](https://github.com/nikolamilosevic86/verif.ai/blob/main/Legal/Individual%20Contributor%20Agreement%20Verifai_fillable.pdf) before sending the first pull request.

 ## Citations